 - a.
-Select the SAMPLE05 projects on "Dependency" view, and chosen the property from the context menu.
+In the Dependency view, select the SAMPLE05 projects, and chosen the property from the context menu.
 The Property dialog box is displayed. - b.
-Select the "Build" on the left pane, the "Build" page is displayed.
-Select the "Compiler Options" tab, confirm the content of the option.
+In the left pane, select Build.
+The Build page appears.
+Click the Compiler Options tab, confirm the content of the option.

-Here, confirm the storage folder of S_REC.CBL is specified for compiler option LIB, and click "OK" button.
+Here, confirm the storage folder of $S_REC.CBL$ is specified for compiler option LIB, and compiler option SRF(FREE,FREE) is specified.
+Click OK.